Townhill, Swansea: Townhill district

-The suburb of Townhill falls within the Townhill ward.
-The district of Townhill consists of a council estate and some private housing spread over a steep hill of the same name bordering Mayhill and visible from the Swansea city centre.
+The suburb of Townhill falls within the Townhill electoral ward.
+It had a population of 8,696 in 2011.

+The district of Townhill consists of a council estate and some private housing spread over a steep hill of the same name bordering Mayhill to the east and visible from the Swansea city centre.
 The area overlooks Swansea city centre, Swansea Docks and Swansea Bay to the south; and Cockett, Gendros and Cwmbwrla to the north.

 Local amenities at the top of the hill include a public library, the Townhill Community primary school, a nursery school and some playing fields.
-Swansea Metropolitan University had a campus to the west.
-In 2018 the university opened a new £350 million campus at the SA1 Swansea Waterfront, housing Yr Athrofa: the Institute of Education, and the Faculty of Architecture, Computing and Engineering.
-Staff and students from the city centre Townhill and Mount Pleasant campuses relocated to SA1, with Townhill closing at the end of the 2017–18 academic year although the university has retained a presence at Mount Pleasant.

 Townhill is a Communities First area.